 Patients are allowed to purchase up to a 30-day supply of prescribed cannabis, depending on limitations set by their medical practitioner.
 Purchases are reported to the New York State Prescription Monitoring Program database.

 Dispensaries accept only cash payments.
 Although dispensaries set prices that vary, the Department of Health reviews dispensary reports and sets a maximum price-per-milligram dose based on the dispensaries’ submission of its costs to manufacture, market, and distribute products.

 Possessing cannabis in New York

 Registered patients may hold up to a 30-day supply of an approved medical cannabis product at any time.
 Patients and designated caregivers must have their medical marijuana registry ID card on hand at all times when possessing medical cannabis.
 Home cultivation is illegal.

 It is also illegal to vaporize or smoke approved medical cannabis products in places where tobacco smoking is also prohibited.
-It is also illegal to vaporize a medical marijuana product within 100 feet, or 30 ½ meters, of public or private school grounds, unless on private property.
-Consuming medical cannabis is illegal in motor vehicles on public and private roads, or parked in any lot.
+It is also illegal to vaporize a medical marijuana product within 100 feet (30.5 meters) of public or private school grounds, unless on private property.
+Consuming medical cannabis is illegal in motor vehicles on public and private roads or parked in any lot.

-Medical marijuana products may not be transported outside of New York state.
+Medical marijuana products may not be transported outside of New York.